-- From the menu, select Format → Style; choose an element type and then adjust the placement/position settings. - Select a relevant element in the score and change the placement/position settings in the the press the Set as style" button (s) to update the Style settings.
+- From the menu, select Format $\rightarrow$ Style; choose an element type and then adjust the placement/position settings. - Select a relevant element in the score and change the placement/position settings in thenspector; then press the Set as style" button (s) to update the Style settings.